Stats derived from ESPNcricinfo statsguru.

 That being said, New Zealand are still the third fastest scoring side overall, both since the World Cup and since the last World T20.
 Australia and England are the only sides that have beaten New Zealand in T20Is since the 2016 tournament.

-New Zealand are still one of the strongest teams in the competition, and far from being a two player side that they’ve been characterised.
-Katey Martin has been in career-best form in 2018.
+New Zealand are still one of the strongest teams in the competition, and far from being the two-player side that they’ve been characterised as.
+With the bat, Katey Martin has been in career-best form in 2018.
 Martin, who didn’t make a fifty in her first 40 T20I innings has made four fifties in twelve innings in 2018.
 Captain Amy Satterthwaite was player of the season in the WBBL, an award which could just as easily have been awarded to Devine.

 Devine’s bowling form has been just as good as her batting form recently.
-She was 4th highest wicket taker in WBBL03 (17), 2nd highest in the 2018 KSL (16), and is New Zealand’s 2nd highest in T20Is since the World Cup (15).
-The only pace bowlers with more in T20Is in that period are Australia’s Schutt and Kimmince.
+She was 4th highest wicket taker in WBBL03 (17), 2nd highest in the 2018 KSL (16), and is New Zealand’s 2nd highest wicket taker in T20Is since the World Cup (15).
+The only pace bowlers with more wickets in women’s T20Is in that period are Australia’s Schutt and Kimmince.

-New Zealand’s star bowlers on the surface at Providence, Guyana are likely to be offspinner Leigh Kasperek and legspinner Amelia Kerr.
-Kasperek is the 3rd highest wicket take in T20Is since the World Cup (21), with a SR (13.4) only second to Schutt (10+ wickets).
+New Zealand’s star bowlers on the surface at Providence, Guyana could well be offspinner Leigh Kasperek and legspinner Amelia Kerr.
+Kasperek is the 3rd highest wicket take in T20Is since the World Cup (21), with a SR (13.4) second only to Schutt (10+ wickets).
 Kasperek, with 46 wicket in 27 innings, is on course to be the 2nd fastest woman to 50 T20I wickets.
-Kerr, who turned 18 last month, has the most women’s international wickets of any bowler by that age (53 – 39 ODI & 14 T20I).
+Kerr, who turned 18 last month, has the most women’s international wickets (53.
+39 in ODIs & 14 T20I) of any bowler by that age.

 Despite recent setbacks, New Zealand are still one of the favourites to make the semi-finals.
 A huge amount rests on the outcome of their first match, a virtual quarter final vs India.
 The sides played each other with a semi-final spot on the line in the final group game of the 2017 World Cup.
 On that occasion, India were convincing winners, but the sides haven’t played a T20I against each other since 2015, and last met at the World T20 in 2010.